musevlt/origin/docs/usage.rst

     >>> origdir = os.path.dirname(muse_origin.__file__)
     >>> CUBE = os.path.join(origdir, '..', 'tests', 'minicube.fits')

-(This supposes that you use a full copy of the git repository, as the tests are not included in the Python package).
+This supposes that you use a full copy of the git repository, the tests are not included in the Python package because the file is quite big.

 We also must give it a ``name``, this is the "session" name which is used as the directory name in which outputs will be saved (inside the current directory